nicholaswilde/recipes/docs/desserts/vegan-chocolate-pudding-with-cinnamon-and-chile.md

 ### Step 1

-In a small pot, combine sugar with 3/4 cup water; bring to a boil and cook until sugar is dissolved, stirring occasionally.
+In a small pot, combine sugar with 3/4 cup water to make a simple syrup; bring to a boil and cook until sugar is dissolved, stirring occasionally.
 Cool slightly.

 ### Step 2

-Put silken tofu, semi-sweet chocolate, vanilla, ground cinnamon, and chili powder in a blender and purée until completely smooth, stopping machine to scrape down its sides if necessary.
+Put simple syrup, silken tofu, semi-sweet chocolate, vanilla, ground cinnamon, and chili powder in a blender and purée until completely smooth, stopping machine to scrape down its sides if necessary.
 Divide among 4 to 6 ramekins and chill for at least 30 minutes.
 If you like, garnish with chocolate shavings before serving.

 ## :link: Source